Learn to make homemade gluten free phyllo dough (fillo) at home, and then use it to make gluten free spanakopita!

-Gluten free phyllo dough.
-It’s here it’s here it’s finally here.
+Gluten free phyllo dough is finally here!
 You have been asking and asking, and I have been testing, avoiding, testing more.
 And wringing hands and gnashing teeth.
 You wanted to make gluten free baklava (me too!) and spanakopita (count me in!).
 Your mother in law wants to make her beloved son all of his favorites for the holidays, and nothing else will do.
-No pressure, though, right?!

 And although homemade phyllo dough isn't going to be as machine-thin as, well, phyllo made by machine, it still bakes up light and buttery and flaky thin.
 Just like you remember.
 Because in case I haven't mentioned it before, if they can make it with gluten, we can make it without.
 And that's a promise.
 If you miss it, we'll bring it back.
 Just you wait and see!!